 Technically, there is no such thing as emotional support animal registration.
 Though this is a common phrase used, there is no database where dogs, cats, or other pets should be registered as ESAs.
 In addition, emotional support animals do not require a license or official certification.

 For a dog or cat to be recognized as an emotional support animal under Colorado law, the pet must be prescribed by a licensed mental health professional to an individual with an emotional or mental disability or condition.
+There’s no ‘emotional support animal registration’ needed; just follow these steps:

 1. Find a Licensed Mental Health Professional

-The first step for emotional support animal registration is to be evaluated by a licensed mental health professional who will determine if an individual can be prescribed an ESA.
+The first step is to be evaluated by a licensed mental health professional who will determine if an individual can be prescribed an ESA.
 It is recommended to see a reputable psychologist, therapist, or psychiatrist.
+With the growth of telemedicine, this step is made more convenient.
+It may be possible to meet with a mental health professional virtually.

 2. Get an Emotional Support Animal Letter